camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/amazon-dynamodb.md

 ## Authentication

+Choose an applicable authentication type from the `Authentication` dropdown.
+Learn more about authentication types in the related [appendix entry](#aws-authentication-types).

-To access the **Amazon DynamoDB service**, the connector needs the appropriate credentials.
+If chosen `credentials`, to access the **Amazon DynamoDB service**, the connector needs the appropriate credentials.
 The following authentication options are available:

 - **Access Key**: Provide an access key of a user with permissions to the Amazon DynamoDB service.
 - **Secret Key**: Provide the secret key of the user with the access key provided above.